 Co-Founder, Vice President

 Lou Fahey is a licensed and registered Occupational Therapist, whose primary focus is psychosocial challenges and complex trauma.
 Lou earned a BS and MS, completing her MS/OTR/L degree from Salem State University (2010).
 She has been working with kids (ages 5 - 22) in public and therapeutic schools, resident facilities, and mental health programs for the past 20 years.
-These institutions include: Lahey Behavioral Health Solstice Day School, Rowley, MA (2013 - present), Judge Baker Children’s Center Manville School, Boston, MA (2010 - 2013), Rehabilitation Therapy Associates, Amesbury, MA (1999 - 2010).
+Currently Lou serves as an Occupational Therapist for the North Andover Public Schools (elementary, middle, and high school).
+Former institutions include: Lahey Behavioral Health Solstice Day School, Rowley, MA (2013 - 2021), Judge Baker Children’s Center Manville School, Boston, MA (2010 - 2013), Rehabilitation Therapy Associates, Amesbury, MA (1999 - 2010).
 Lou has also taught multiple psychosocial courses at Salem State University such as: OT Analysis and Intervention, and Theoretic Principles of Occupation.
 Lou’s practice is always client centered, emphasizing meaningful, positive, and purposeful activities.
 This means in addition to self-regulation, coping, and life skills, she sees creative outlets, exposure to new activities, enjoyment, leisure, and play as keys to a balanced life.